Three-Dimensional Digital Planning

 Every implant, designed before it is placed.

-We do not begin implant treatment without a complete 3D blueprint of your final result.
-CBCT imaging, digital scanning, the Instarisa 3D facial scanner, and Blue Sky Plan three-dimensional software let us plan every implant down to the millimeter — so when we move to the procedure, every decision has already been made.
+We do not begin implant treatment without a complete 3D blueprint of the finished smile.
+CBCT imaging, digital scanning, the Instarisa 3D facial scanner, and advanced three-dimensional planning software let us plan every implant down to the millimeter, and the Yomi robot carries that plan into surgery with sub-millimeter fidelity.

 Our philosophy